maekitalo/cxxtools/doc/serialization-howto.markdown

 A `Value` is just a scalar.
 The value of the scalar is held in the value attribute of the `cxxtools::SerializationInfo`.

-A `Object` is typically a representation of a `struct` or `class`.
-The value of the `cxxtools::SerializationInfo` is not used but the attributes of the object is stored in the ordered list with the member names as keys.
+An `Object` is typically a representation of a `struct` or `class`.
+The value of the `cxxtools::SerializationInfo` is not used, but the attributes of the object are stored in an ordered list with the member names as keys.

-A `Array` is just a list of unnamed values.
-Here the elements are held again in the list of name value pairs but with empty names.
+An `Array` is just a list of unnamed values.
+As for an `Object` the elements are held in a list of name value pairs but with empty names.

 The value field holds a scalar value.
 The value may be a byte string, unicode string (using `cxxtools::String`), a char, bool, integer or floating point value.
 The actual type is transparent.
-When the value is requested automatic conversion takes place whenever needed.
-It is not possible to ask, which value is currently held in the instance and actually never needed.
+When the value is requested, automatic conversion takes place whenever needed.
+During the process of (de-)serialization it is not possible to query which value is currently held in the instance of `cxxtools::SerializationInfo` and this should actually never be needed.

 The ordered list of name value pairs makes a `cxxtools::SerializationInfo` hierarchical.
 The name is just a `std::string`.
-The value is another `cxxtools::SerializationInfo`, which can held also any type.
+The value is another `cxxtools::SerializationInfo`, which can hold any type.

-The members can be accessed by name, index or using a iterator.
+The members can be accessed by name, index or using an iterator.
 The actual name of the member is also held in the value to make it easy to identify the object.

 Making C++ data structures serializable
 ---------------------------------------

-To make a C++ data structure serializable and deserializable 2 operators must be defined.
-One stores the data from the data structure to a object of type `cxxtools::SerializationInfo` and the other reconstructs the object back.
+To make a C++ data structure serializable and deserializable, 2 operators must be defined.
+One stores the data from the data structure to an object of type `cxxtools::SerializationInfo` and the other reconstructs the object back.

 The signature for the operator is always the same.
-Lets look at a example:
+Lets look at an example:

     struct Foo
     {